tvick90/counterbalance-public-api-docs/docs/Getting-Started.md

 `PATCH`   | Updates an existing resource and returns the updated resource `DELETE`  | Removes an existing resource and returns nothing `OPTIONS` | List available verbs against a resource

+### Query Parameters
+Some endpoints permit URL query parameters to

 ## Submitting Data
 When submitting non-binary data via a `POST`, `PUT`, or `PATCH` endpoint, the data payload must be in JSON.